birkheadc/ProjectsWebApi/README.md

 - `ASPNETCORE_MYSQL_USER`
 - `ASPNETCORE_MYSQL_PASSWORD`

 These can be established via any method.
-If using Docker and docker compose, they can be passed from the docker-compose.yml, to the Dockerfile, and then to environmental variables.
+If using Docker and docker compose, they can be passed from the docker-compose.yml, to the Dockerfile, and then to environment variables.

 If not using docker compose, the arguments must be passed to the Docker build command via --build-arg.
-In the current Dockerfile, the Dockerfile arguments are the same as the environmental variables, but without the `ASPNETCORE_` header.
+In the current Dockerfile, the Dockerfile arguments are the same as the environment variables, but without the `ASPNETCORE_` header.
 For example:

 ```
 docker build -t projects:staging \